 - Make sure you’ve submitted an XML sitemap to Google.
 Many CMSs automatically create this for you.
 You can submit your sitemap using Google Search Console.

 - Duplicate content is a red flag to search engine algorithms.
 Having more than one page targeting the same keyword and intent is called keyword cannibalization.
 Keep your content tidy by merging, redirecting, or canonicalizing duplicate content.

 - Broken links and missing pages are technical SEO issues .
 No matter how organized you are, pages will move around and external links will break.
 You can use a free tool like this broken link checker from Ahrefs to conduct an SEO audit for broken links on your site.

 - Regularly check for other crawl errors by using the “Not indexed” page category in Google Search Console.

 Technical SEO is the key to a great user experience

 The bottom line of any type of SEO is: Users having a great experience on your site will probably hang around longer.
 Or they’ll find the answer they needed quickly and end their search.
 Google recognizes both behaviors and tosses that information into its swirling cauldron of algorithmic judgment.

 As one of the four types of SEO, technical SEO is indispensable to your marketing strategy.
-To make sure your technical ducks are in a row, simplify your site structure, optimize speed and accessibility, and prioritize mobile design.
+A technical SEO issue can make or break your marketing strategy.
+To make sure your technical ducks are in a row follow this technical SEO checklist: conduct a site audit, simplify your site structure, optimize site speed and accessibility, and prioritize mobile design.